 Wednesday night, Berkeley residents crowded into a briefing room at the Berkeley Police Department for an annual meeting aimed to bring leaders in neighborhood crime prevention efforts together with local authorities.

-The meeting, of the Berkeley Safe Neighborhoods Committee, included Neighborhood Watch block captains and the Police Department representatives who work with them.
+The meeting, of the Berkeley Safe Neighborhood Committee, included Neighborhood Watch block captains and the Police Department representatives who work with them.
 The committee meets monthly to talk about and plan community safety efforts, and is open to block captains around the city.
 (Residents interested in joining or starting a Neighborhood Watch group can contact the Police Department’s Community Services Bureau at 510-981-5808.
 Learn more about local law enforcement contacts via this map.)